Egsagon/nekosama/README.md

 # Docs

-A simple documentation is available [here](https://github.com/Egsagon/neko-sama-api/blobl).
+A simple documentation is available [here](https://github.com/Egsagon/neko-sama-api/blob/master/doc.md).
+For more information, see docstrings and source code.